-5.8 On arrival at the bell, attach IP to the carabiner on the recovery device
+5.8 On arrival at the bell; attach IP to carabiner on recovery device

-When the rescue diver and IP reach the bell, the IP should be secured to the recovery system as soon as possible due to vessel and bell movement.
-Vessel heave can be severe when on the guide weight; an incapacitated diver could be seriously injured if they are not secured and controlled.
+When the rescue diver and IP reach the bell the IP should be secured to the recovery system as soon as possible due to vessel and bell movement.
+Vessel heave can be severe when on the guide weight, an incapacitated diver could be seriously injured if they are not secured and controlled.